langong-dev/NoteTextOnline/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
-title: ''
+title: 'Bug'
 labels: bug
 assignees: ''

 ---

-# Describe the bug 问题描述
+# Describe the bug

 A clear and concise description of what the bug is.
-一个简短的问题描述。

 # Where

 Where does it error?
-在哪里出现异常了？

 # Screenshots

 If applicable, add screenshots to help explain your problem.
-截图可以帮助我们更快修复问题。

 # Your OS...

-OS: (like Linux)
+OS: (like Linux-Ubuntu, maybe Linux-Ubuntu-Linux56)

-Device: (like desktop)
+Device: (like desktop or server)

 Version: (our langong version)